 And the fans are equally standoffish.
 Most Goths revel in isolation and each thinks that he or she is unique, sharing nothing in common with anyone else and incapable of being understood by anybody.
 However, extensive laboratory testing involving Bunsen burners and pipettes and stuff has revealed precisely the opposite: broadly speaking, all Goths dress the same, are identically socially dysfunctional and they all think they're vampires.

 Nowadays Goths have all but died out.
 There are a few protected breeding colonies in Somerset, but anyone planning a visit should prepare themselves for a sad and disappointing spectacle: there is nothing worse than seeing a fat, middle-aged Goth wombling down the street towards you, the grey roots showing through his receding gothblack hair.
-Nevertheless they remain an important part of modern culture, as evidenced by last year's craze for cuddly Robert Smiths, the biggest selling toy of Christmas 2012.
+Nevertheless they remain an important part of modern culture, as evidenced by the recent craze for cuddly Robert Smiths, the biggest selling toy of the year.

 None of this is true, by the way.